FrancisBanville/ms_interpreting_probabilities/README.md

-Local interactions may also be conditioned on local environmental factors such as temperature [@Angilletta2004TemGro], precipitation [@Woodward2012CliCha], habitat structure [@Klecka2014EffHab], and presence of other taxa in the network [@Pilosof2017MulNat; @Kefi2012MorMea].
-We use the variable $E_k$ to describe the local environmental context in which interaction probabilities were estimated.
+Local interactions may also be conditioned on local environmental factors such as temperature [@Angilletta2004TemGro], precipitation [@Woodward2012CliCha], habitat structure [@Klecka2014EffHab], and the presence or abundance of other taxa in the network [@Pilosof2017Multilayer; @Kefi2012More].
+We use the variable
-For example, in a mesocosm experiment estimating interaction probabilities between predators and prey with and without refuges, $E_k$ would represent the presence or absence of these refuges.
+$E_k$ to describe the local environmental context in which interaction probabilities were estimated.
+For example, in a mesocosm experiment estimating interaction probabilities between predators and prey with and without refuges,
+$E_k$ would represent the presence or absence of these refuges.
 Like co-occurrence, $E_k$ can also be modeled probabilistically when the variability or uncertainty of environmental factors is considered. $E_k$ represents all environmental variables that were taken into consideration when measuring interaction probabilities; it is therefore a subset of all environmental factors acting on ecological interactions.

 Other important factors that can impact interaction probabilities at the local scale are taxa local abundances $N_{i,k}$ and $N_{j,k}$, which affect encounter